cristaux d'émeraude crue et de pierres gemmes bruts non découpés

 2. What is the price of a natural emerald vs. a synthetic emerald?

-3. Is the emerald created in the laboratory a real emerald?
+3. Is lab-created emerald real emerald?

 Still have questions?
 We can help you.